 Your landlord cannot discriminate against anyone in your home’s race, sex, religion, nationality, disability, or familial status.
 For instance, if you have a baby, your landlord cannot evict you if they’re worried about noise complaints.
-The same can be said for other new roommates, or significant others as long as they understand how many occupants reside in the home.
+The same can be said for other new roommates or significant others, as long as they understand how many occupants reside in the home.
 They, however, charge you more for heat, electricity, or water if you get a roommate.

 You are allowed to ask for an itemized list of increased expenses to prove that the new resident(s) are increasing the cost of living.
 If you believe you’re being discriminated against, call a lawyer to help you file a complaint with the department of housing and urban development (HUD) so there is record of their behavior.

 2. Your Landlord Has Not Provided a Livable and Safe Space for You.

 If your landlord has not responded to your letter of demands in a timely matter or refuses to deal with the issues you have brought up to them, it might be time to call a lawyer.
 Some places require homes to be fitted with other additional safety measures such as smoke and carbon monoxide detectors, fire extinguishers, peepholes, and deadbolt locks.